In this post

 *We combined the second and third setup.
 But let’s say that you are looking for something with a little bit more production value.
 Also, you wanna step into the world of cameras and honestly you don’t wanna use your phone for vlogs.

 So we would recommend Canon G7X Mark ii or the Sony Rx100 Mark v.
 Canon is super reliable and has great battery life and is a steal for only 650 USD.
-Nevertheless, it also has a built-in time-lapse mode that can shoot 60 fps in 1080p and the footage comes out always exactly like you’d expect it.
+Nevertheless, it also has a built-in time-lapse mode that can shoot 60 fps in 1080p and the footage comes out always exactly as you’d expect it.
 It is just so reliable.

-If you can spend the extra 300 USD go for the Sony.
+If you can spend the extra 300 USD go for Sony.
 The Sony Rx100 Mark v is just so much better, that it would make Canon users lay their heads down.
 It looks exactly the same shape and size as Canon but it shoots 240 fps slow-motion and it shoots 4k videos as well.
-It has electric viewfinder and image stabilization.
+It has an electric viewfinder and image stabilization.
 And it has a lightning-fast autofocus and Zeiss lens.
 Those features make it just the best low budget vlogging and cinematography camera.
 Honestly, for the point and shoot camera, we have not seen anything that stands even close to Sony Rx100 Mark v.

-The second category – “Casey Neistat” style
+The Second Vlogger Category – “Casey Neistat” Style

 So let’s say that you wanna step up your game and do more than just talk to the camera and you want to start to craft your stories.
 Show them to your audience rather than just tell them.
 If you are up for that you can look at Casey Neistat’s content.
 He does not create overly crazy production value but the stories that he makes work the bells and whistles.
 It’s just a very good medium of production value and also professional level gear.